-The constellation Hercules is just above Ophiuchus, next to Draco, and is best observed from mid-spring until early autumn.
+The constellation Hercules is just above Ophiuchus, next to Draco.
 The name of the star that makes up Hercules's head is interesting: α Herculis, otherwise known as, Rasalgethi, means "head of the kneeling one".
 So is this figure kneeling?
 The story connecting Hercules with the constellation is recounted by Dionysius of Halicarnassus:

 "On his way back to Mycenae from Iberia having obtained the Cattle of Geryon as his tenth labour Heracles came to Liguria in North-Western Italy where he engaged in battle with two giants, Albion and Bergion or Dercynus.
 The opponents were strong; Hercules was in a difficult position so he prayed to his father Zeus for help.
 With the aegis of Zeus, Heracles won the battle.
 It was this kneeling position of Heracles when prayed to his father Zeus that gave the name "the Kneeler"."